Frederick William Shotton

-Professor Frederick William Shotton FRS (1906–1990) was a British geologist.
+Professor Frederick William Shotton FRS (8 October 1906 – 21 July 1990) was a British geologist.

+Early life and career

+Born in Exhall, near Coventry, the son of a manufacturer of drop forging products, Fred Shotton was educated at Bablake School and Sidney Sussex College, Cambridge, where he was awarded a first in both parts of the natural sciences tripos.
+Upon completing a Harkness Fellowship in 1929, he was appointed assistant lecturer at the University of Birmingham, where he remained until returning to Cambridge as a lecturer in 1936.
+During the war he served with the Middle East Force and the 21st Army Group, working on geological surveys in northern Africa and, later, in France and Belgium (see below).
+After demobilisation in 1945 he was appointed Sorby Professor of Geology at Sheffield University before returning to Birmingham four years later to take up the post of Lapworth Professor of Geology and head of the Geology department, remaining in situ until his retirement in 1974.
+He was also vice-principal of Birmingham University from 1965 to 1971.
 He was awarded the Prestwich Medal in 1954.
+Married twice, he latterly lived in Dorridge.

+Work during World War II

 Shotton's research into the geological makeup of Normandy beaches helped allied commanders decide which were the best to use on D-Day.
 From May 1941 to September 1943, based in Egypt, he used hydrogeology to guide development of potable water supplies for British forces operational in the Middle East and northern Africa.
 From October 1943 he helped plan for the Allied liberation of Normandy by providing terrain evaluation (primarily through preparation of specialist maps and contribution of technical advice) relating to beach conditions, suitability of ground for the rapid construction of temporary airfields, and water supply.
 Following D-Day, 6 June 1944, he was based in northern France and later Belgium, and was involved with further water supply tasks, discussions on quarrying of aggregate, and assessment of soil conditions likely to influence off-road vehicle mobility or the siting of airfields and military depots, thus contributing to Allied victory in Europe in May 1945.
 He was appointed an MBE in recognition of his military geological work.
 Shotton's pioneering Quaternary research resulted in his election as a Fellow of the Royal Society.
-Shotton was Head of the Geology Department at the University of Birmingham from 1949 until his retirement in 1974.
-He was also Vice-Principal of Birmingham University.